-An incision is made on the front of the knee.
-The damaged bone is cleared away.
-The surfaces are prepped and shaped to hold the new components.
-The new components are aligned and secured to the thigh bone and shin bone.
+An incision is made on the front of the knee, just to the inside of center.The damaged bone is cleared away.
+The surfaces are prepped and shaped to hold the new components.The new components are aligned and secured to the thigh bone and shin bone.

+BEFORE Unicompartmental Arthritis

-BEFORE Advanced Knee Arthritis AFTER Following Total Knee Arthroplasty
+AFTER Following Outpatient Unicompartmental Arthroplasty